CommonAccord/CooleyGo-NDA/README.md

 4. Then we add the references to little widgets that will knit the document back together.
 The section widgets (G/Z/ol/s19) and the agreement frame (G/Agt-Form-CmA/US/Frame/0.md).
 We also rename the file so that there are no spaces in the name.
 The current rendering software insists that files not have any spaces in their names.
 (Good design decision?)

+5. Then we parameterize the blanks in the document - for party name and date of the agreement.
+We also make a form of Demo document with two parties - Acme and Quake.